Administration Team

 Email: [email protected]

-Sascha is concurrently pursuing his PhD in decision-making in total knee arthroplasty under the supervision of Professors Michael Solomon, Ian Harris, Lyndal Trevena and Dr Mark Horsley.
-His thesis is exploring the process patients, in collaboration with their medical team, follow when considering whether knee arthroplasty is the best option for them.
-Through interviewing and evaluating response from patients, Orthopaedics surgeons, Rheumatologists, General Practitioners and Physiotherapists, his PhD hopes to identify the best process to assist patients in making informed decisions.
+In 2025, Sascha completed his PhD through The University of Sydney in decision-making in total knee arthroplasty under the supervision of Professors Michael Solomon, Ian Harris, Lyndal Trevena and Mark Horsley.
+His thesis explored the process patients, in collaboration with their medical team, follow when considering whether knee arthroplasty is the best option for them.
+This work created the foundation of his current work engaging patients and clinicians in identifying the best process to assist patients in making informed decisions across surgical specialties.

 Tel: (02) 9515 3464